ner0-m/elsa/docs/guides/shearlets-cxx.md

 EDF::write(reconstruction, "2dreconstruction_shearlet.edf");
 ```

-We start by generating a modified 2D Shepp-Logan phantom and create a `ShearletTransform` object.
-Afterwards, we apply
-the direct shearlet transform to the image, which generates a `DataContainer<real_t>` of shape (256, 256, 61).
-The last
-dimension corresponds to the oversampling factor of the operatio.
-Here, we generate 61 layers.

 Note that `apply` works only on two-dimensional objects, e.g. on a grayscale image.

 By default, the `apply` method will return real values, and the imaginary parts cut out.
 If we want to the complex